Adolfo-AB/odin-landing-page/README.md

-# odin-landing-page
+# The Odin Project - Landing Page Project

-The Odin Project - Landing Page Project
+Toy project to learn HTML and CSS fundamentals.
+Part of [The Odin Project](https://theodinproject.com)